 If you desire to encrypt your data stored on devices (macOS), FileVault 2 is a free encryption software tool.

 Just like BitLocker, FileVault 2 (FileVault full-disk encryption) uses XTS-AES-128 encryption with a 256-bit key “to help prevent unauthorized access to the information on your startup disk”.
-Here are the steps to turn on FileVault2 on you macOS.#
+Here are the steps to turn on FileVault2 on your macOS.

 Depending on the option to store the recovery key you have chosen, this can be saved in your iCloud or on your device.
 I chose to save it to iCloud.
 After this is done, the encryption of the hard disk will run and this can take up to 24 hours as shown below.